SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationDocumentation.md

           }
         ]
     ```
-    When this action gets invoked, a map opens up and user gets to select and share the location of their choice.
+    When this action gets invoked, a map pointing to user's current location opens up and the user gets to select and share the location of their choice.
 The selected location's coordinates are passed to the Third Party Developer via the onAction callback.

 3. <b> Display user's current location </b>
 <br/>